 - No-Build Alternative

-The PD&E Study is expected to conclude by Summer 2020.
+The PD&E Study is expected to conclude by late 2020.
 The time required to complete the study is needed to be responsive to National Environmental Policy Act (NEPA) requirements.
 This allows us to evaluate various alternatives (i.e., widening to the north or widening to the south) and their impacts to the cultural, natural, social, and physical environments.
 This also gives us time to receive input from the public regarding the various alternatives we evaluate.

 The study will consider traffic demands estimated to occur in 2045.

 If a Build Alternative is selected, the next step will be the design of the roadway improvements, right-of-way acquisition followed by construction.

 The project team will recommend an alternative to the Osceola County Board of County Commissioners and the Board will decide on which alternative will be implemented.